Chapter 2 The Pre-Travel Consultation Counseling & Advice for Travelers

 Fish typically associated with scombroid have naturally high levels of histidine in the flesh and include tuna, mackerel, mahimahi (dolphin fish), sardine, anchovy, herring, bluefish, amberjack, and marlin.
 Histidine is converted to histamine by bacterial overgrowth in fish that has been improperly stored after capture.
 Histamine and other scombrotoxins are resistant to cooking, smoking, canning, or freezing.

-Fish contaminated with histamine may have a peppery, sharp, salty, or “bubbly” feel but may also look, smell, and taste normal.
-The key to prevention is to make sure that the fish is properly iced, refrigerated, or immediately frozen after it is caught (<38°F, <3.3°C).
+Fish contaminated with histamine may have a peppery, sharp, salty, taste or “bubbly” feel but may also look, smell, and taste normal.
+The key to prevention is to make sure that the fish is properly iced or refrigerated at temperatures <38°F (<3.3°C), or immediately frozen after it is caught.
 Cooking, smoking, canning, or freezing will not destroy histamine in contaminated fish.

 Scombroid poisoning usually responds well to antihistamines (H1-receptor blockers, although H2-receptor blockers may also be of benefit).